angular-translate/angular-translate/CONTRIBUTING.md

   - Make sure you send the PR to the <code>canary</code> branch
   - Travis CI is watching you!

-If you follow these instructions, your PR will land pretty safety in the main repo!
+If you follow these instructions, your PR will land pretty safely in the main repo!